railcraft-reborn/railcraft/README.md

 The mod greatly expands and improves the minecart system in Minecraft - adding many new blocks, entities, and features.

-This prpject is maintained by:
+This project is maintained by:
 - [**Sm0keySa1m0n**](https://github.com/Sm0keySa1m0n)
 - [**Edivad99**](https://github.com/Edivad99)